Pencil Bookmark Tutorial

 13. Top stitching around the edge of the pencil using a stitch length of 3.0

 This pattern is for personal use only.
-If you make one, I’d love to see and share your lovely creations.
-So please tag me on Instagram or Facebook.
-Check out my Etsy store and blog for more fun patterns.
+If you make a pencil bookmark using this tutorial, I’d absolutely love to see (and share!) your creations.
+Please tag me on Instagram so I can admire your work.

 Happy Sewing, Kellie x.